redux-saga/redux-saga/README.md

 npm install --save redux-saga
 ```

-There are also browser bundles which can be included directly in the `<script>` tag of
+Alternatively, you may use the provided UMD builds directly in the `<script>` tag of
 an HTML page.
 See [this section](#using-umd-build-in-the-browser)

 ## Usage Example